-Our new partnership with Beanstalk is giving poorer children in the UK the reading skills they need for a better future by placing volunteers in local primary schools to support children who are struggling with reading.
+Our partnership with Beanstalk is giving poorer children in the UK the reading skills they need for a better future by placing volunteers in local primary schools to support children who are struggling with reading.

 Help us reach more children by volunteering to help now.

-Literacy is key to a child’s future.
+Reading well is key to a child’s future.
 Learning to read unlocks a world of opportunity.
 It underpins a child’s chances of achieving at school and, beyond that, of finding work.

 But far too many boys and girls in the UK fall badly behind in literacy in their first few years at school.
 Most of these children never catch up, leaving school without basic reading skills or good qualifications.